 Canon Alien Species

 The canon cast page shows all canon actors who have played aliens.
 I try not to create canon anachronisms.
-In Together, technically, the infants are a bit of first contact, but comforting a crying baby is hardly comparable to greeting Vulcans after your species has tested Warp Drive for the first time.
+In Together, technically, the infants are a bit of first contact.
+However, comforting a crying baby is hardly comparable to greeting Vulcans after your species has tested Warp Drive for the first time.
 Here are the species I’ve gone to the most: